zorbash/zorbash.github.com/content/post/knowledge-mapping.md

 <!--more-->

-Video games like Age of Empires, Civilisation, both favourites of mine and others have the concept of technology trees.
+Video games like Age of Empires, Civilisation and others have the concept of technology trees.

 <img src="/images/posts/knowledge_map/aoe.jpg" class="img-medium">

 I study a lot, where should I spend my time?
 What should I read next?
 Is my knowledge broad enough?
-I’ve used goodreads quite extensively, it’s great to be able to discover new books to read, mark your progress, make friends and such.
+I’ve used Goodreads quite extensively, it’s great to discover new books to read, mark your progress, make friends and such.

-Nowadays there’s so much information readily available but not that many tools to organise and allocate your “research points”.
+Nowadays there’s so much information readily available, but not that many tools to help you organise and allocate your “research points”.

 ## Learning Together

 The recent COVID-19 pandemic surfaced the shortcomings of humanity to work together to solve fundamental healthcare issues.
-Some “experts” rushed to call it a black swan despite it clearly not being one ([read more][nyorker-taleb]).
+Some “experts” rushed to call it a black swan, despite it clearly not being one ([read more][nyorker-taleb]).

-Thousands of Americans are victims of the opioid crisis and countless ones are losing their money in the wild-west of unregulated fintech companies with mottos like “anyone can be a trader” or in cryptocurrencies 🙃.
+Thousands of Americans are victims of the opioid crisis and countless ones are shoveling their money in the wild-west of unregulated fintech companies with mottos like “anyone can be a trader” or in cryptocurrencies 🙃.

-The media promote optimising for the short-term making us think we’re the last generation to walk the planet.
-Our countries are involved in wars, we fund wars with our taxes, yet the disasters that war brings seem so remote.
+The media promote optimising for the short-term, making us think we’re the last generation to walk the planet.
+Our countries are involved in wars, we fund wars with our taxes, yet the disasters that war brings always seem so remote.

 How do we respond?
 We **educate** ourselves, we **talk**, we **act**.
-A university degree or a code bootcamp might help you land a job, but securing your freedom of thought it’s a never-ending struggle.
+A university degree or a code bootcamp might help you land a job, but securing your freedom of thought is a never-ending struggle.

 ## Learning to Learn